io-gui/io/readme.md

-# io: custom elements base class for data-centric web applications #
+# io: custom element class for data-driven web applications #

-**DISCLAIMER**: io class is NOT production ready!
+**DISCLAIMER**: io is NOT production ready!
 This project uses modern web technologies such as [Custom Elements](https://caniuse.com/#feat=custom-elementsv1) and [ES6 modules](https://caniuse.com/#feat=es6-module) and may or may not work in some browsers.

 `IoElement` class is an extension of `HTMLElement` class and it is designed to help you build complex user interfaces with minimal effort.